UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 .. admonition:: Conda base env

-   - When conda is loaded you will by default be in the base environment, which works in the same way as other conda environments. include a Python installation and some core system libraries and dependencies of Conda.
+   - When conda is loaded you will by default be in the base environment, which works in the same way as other conda environments.
+It includes a Python installation and some core system libraries and dependencies of Conda.
 It is a “best practice” to avoid installing additional packages into your base software environment.

 .. admonition:: Conda cheat sheet